shiva187/servletprog/README.md

 Oracle Database: Practical usage of Oracle for data storage, including DDL (Data Definition Language) for table creation and DML (Data Manipulation Language) for data insertion and querying.

 HTTP GET vs. POST: Understanding the differences and appropriate use cases for these common HTTP methods in web applications.

+### How to Run the Project

+--> Database setup

+Install Oracle Database: Ensure you have an Oracle Database (e.g., Oracle XE) installed and running.

+Database Setup: Execute the SQL commands provided in the "Database Setup" section to create the eceresult table and insert sample data.

+--> create html file :

+** note : in form use the servlet name as the same name that you are going to create a java servlet class select method and use same in servlet file.

+--> creation of servlet class

+files --> dynamicweb project

+if you are new and not yet installed any server then select a server over there and click on istall

+Install Tomcat: Set up Apache Tomcat (or another Java EE server) in your IDE (e.g., Eclipse, IntelliJ IDEA).

+use the same name you have used in html for creation of the file , this file will extends the properties of servlet and we will be having doGET and doPOST methods in this .

+Add JDBC Driver: Download the ojdbc8.jar (or appropriate version for your Java/Oracle setup) and add it to your project's WEB-INF/lib directory.
+This driver is essential for connecting Java to Oracle.

+then add jdbc driver in both the places

+1st right click on src --> build path --> configure build path --> libreries --> class path --> add external jar file --> select jar file from local

+2nd right click on main directory --> build path --> configure build path --> libreries --> class path --> add external jar file --> select jar file from local

+->now run the result.html file you will be navigated or a web page will be pop uped enter the any value you will be getting reultent result mapped to that number in database